 Because of this, momentary changes in blood sugar may not have a large effect on your A1C results.

-5 clinically-proven ways to naturally lower your A1C—and without medication
+5 clinically-proven ways to naturally lower your A1C—without medication

 For many people, lowering their A1C levels is an attainable goal, but it’s not without its challenges.

-Changing your diet and exercise level for a sustained period of time isn’t easy, and it’s made all the more difficult when you’re unsure of which diets, which supplements, or which exercise routines are actually known to help people with diabetes.
+Changing your diet and exercise level for a sustained period of time isn’t easy, and it’s made all the more difficult when you’re unsure of which diets, which supplements, or which exercise routines actually help people with diabetes.

 These questions have been the focus of research for decades.
 Through numerous clinical trials, various methods for managing A1C levels have been put to the test and some have shown very promising results.